Tenant participation aims to improve the standard of housing conditions and service.

 We're committed to tackling discrimination and harassment.
 We ensure that our services are accessible to all the protected characteristics within the Equality Act 2010.

-Housing Service's Accessibility Policy and Equality and Diversity Policy outline how we'll put in place equality matters.
-Both are available on request at area housing offices.
+North Ayrshire Council’s Equalities Policy (PDF, 247kb) outlines how we'll put in place equality matters.
+This policy is available on request at area housing offices.